betheden/hebrew-grammar/content/suffix_pronominal.rst

 :ref:`feminine<gender_feminine>`), number (:ref:`singular<number_singular>` or :ref:`plural<number_plural>`), and person
 (:ref:`first<person_first>`, :ref:`second<person_second>`, or :ref:`third<person_third>` person).
 These various suffixes look quite similar to their corresponding :ref:`personal pronouns<pronoun_personal>`.
+Only nouns in the :ref:`construct state<state_construct>`can take a pronominal suffix.

-.. note:: In Biblical Hebrew, all nouns that take a pronominal suffix are :ref:`definite<definiteness>` nouns.
+.. note:: In Biblical Hebrew, a noun always becomes :ref:`definite<definiteness>` when a pronominal suffix is attached to it.

 Form
 ----